khanmohamm-fungible/long-context-attention/README.md

 pip install 'flash-linear-attention[cuda]'
 python train_poc.py --state-backend fla --no-local-attention
 ```
+It is a fallback and not recommmeded.
 FLA is not currently usable from the native Windows environment used for this project because its required Triton runtime does not ship a compatible Windows wheel.
-The default `torch` state mixer is a portable correctness baseline; do not present it as Flash Attention-equivalent in throughput benchmarks.
+The default `torch` state mixer is a portable correctness baseline.

 ## Limitations and next steps

 - The synthetic benchmark is small; it does not demonstrate general language modeling or broad retrieval quality.
 - The default state-scan fallback is `O(N log N)`, not a fused linear-time CUDA kernel.
-- Full attention is often faster at short and moderate sequence lengths due to optimized Flash Attention kernels.
 - Retrieval currently runs through CPU FAISS and Sentence Transformers; it is outside the GPU layer timing benchmark.
 - A rigorous long-context study should compare parameter-matched full, sliding-only, hybrid, and hybrid-plus-retrieval models across context lengths, corpora, random seeds, and equal training-token budgets.
 - A paper-quality evaluation needs larger standard long-context and retrieval